Diamondbacks vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been underdogs in 71 games this season and have come away with the win 32 times (45.1%) in those contests.
+- The Diamondbacks have won in 33, or 45.8%, of the 72 contests they have been named as odds-on underdogs this year.

-- Arizona is 22-36 this season when entering a game as the underdog by +100 or more on the moneyline.
+- This season, Arizona has won 14 of its 35 games, or 40%, when it's the underdog by at least +120 on the moneyline.

-- The Diamondbacks have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 45.5% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!